 The health care reform legislation is also expected to result in a reduction in tax revenues starting in fiscal 2007, due to increased pre-tax spending on health insurance premiums by employees and businesses in the Commonwealth.
-The Department of Revenue is in the process of estimating the amount of this tax reduction.
+The Department of Revenue estimates that the impact of the health care reform legislation on fiscal 2007 tax revenue collections will be minimal.
+The Department is currently awaiting information from the Connector to determine the fiscal 2008 revenue impact of the legislation.
+The October 24, 2006 fiscal 2008 tax revenue estimate issued by the Secretary of Administration and Finance includes a downward adjustment of \$40 million to account for any potential impact of the legislation.